Five Players The Mariners Could Target In The Upcoming MLB Draft

 Like us on Facebook here

 Posted on June 2, 2013, in MLB Teams: Articles and Analysis, The Rest: Everything Baseball and tagged @MLBreports on twitter, @RJA206 on twitter, arkansas baseball, austin meadows, baseball, dj peterson, hunter renfroe, jp crawford, mariners, mariners baseball, mariners draft 2013, mlb, mlb draft 2013, ryne stanek, seattle mariners.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Five Players The Mariners Could Target In The Upcoming MLB Draft.